Triple murder case begins for alleged Berkeley gang member

 For example, he said, Fite claimed Joe Carroll was in the backseat during the North Oakland drive-by shooting in 2009.

-But a girl from the neighborhood who talked to police had insisted there had been no one in the back, Welch said.
-She described having an unimpeded view through the back windows of the shooter's car.
+But a girl from the neighborhood who talked to police had insisted no one had been in the back, Welch said.
+She had described with certainty having an unimpeded view through the back windows of the shooter's car.

-She and a friend who had been walking in the area at the time of the shooting both described the shooter in the front seat.
+She and a friend who had been walking in the area when gunfire broke out both described the shooter in the front seat.

 Welch also cast suspicion on witness Brandon Wallace, noting that he had been sentenced to 118 years in prison in a Berkeley murder case.